mathjax/MathJax-docs/typeset.rst

 This will cause MathJax to typeset the page when it is next able to do so.
-It guarantees that the typesetting will synchronize properly with the loading of jax, extensions, fonts, stylesheets, and other asynchronous activity, and is the only truly safe way to ask MathJax to process additional material.
+It guarantees that the typesetting will synchronize properly with the loading of jax, extensions, fonts, stylesheets, and other asynchornous activity, and is the only truely safe way to ask MathJax to process additional material.

-The :meth:`MathJax.Hub.Typeset()` command also accepts a parameter that is a DOM element whose content is to be typeset.
+The :meth:`MathJax.Hub.Typeset()` command also accepts a parameter that is a DOM element whose contents is to be typeset.
 That could be a paragraph, or a ``<div>`` element, or even a MathJax math ``<script>`` tag.
-It could also be the DOM `id` of such an object, in which case, MathJax will look up the DOM element for you.
+It could also be a the DOM `id` of such an object, in which case, MathJax will look up the DOM element for you.
 So

 .. code-block:: javascript